imrehorvath/avrdis/README.md

 - Maximum portability.
 It is written in C and uses libc only, no external libraries needed.
 - Simple, straightforward structure of project with only a few modules for the different parts.
-- The modules are decoupled, it is easy to add new input format parsers without touching the other modules.
+- Loosely coupled modules make it is easy to add new input format parsers without touching other parts.

 ## Suggested Use Case